 In the last 3 years, I personally have received > 1200 email applications, i.e. roughly one per day.
 The group has around 30 students, in other words around 10 a year arrive and 10 depart.
 Go figure the odds.

-If you are into Data Science, you can consider applying to the Alan Turing Institute with which we are affiliated.
+If you are into Data Science, you can consider applying to the Alan Turing Institute with which we are affiliated, and a few ideas of mine.

 We are also part of the photonics see also DTC which represents another (funded) opportunity if you have an interest in that angle.